AMD vs PNL Dream11 Team Hints, ECS T10 - Cyprus

 AMD vs PNL SQUADS

-Amdocs CC: Shravan Kumar, Chaitas Shah, Hitesh Thadani, Aritra Chakraborty, Avinash Rane, Vimal Khanduri, Santosh Manda, Saurabh Panghal, Srikanth Komiripalepu, Giridhar Singh, Swaroop Pattanaik, Shailendra Chauhan, Arjun Pasoriya
+Amdocs: Vilok Sharma, Santosh Manda, Indrakiranreddy Kancharia, Srikanth Komiripalepu, Sumeet Advani, Giridhar Singh, Shravan Kumar, Sanjeev Kumar, Swaroop Pattanaik, Aritra Chakraborty, Preetaj Deol, Ashish Srivastava, Chaitas Shah, Vimal Khanduri, Gaurav Sagwan, Hitesh Thadani, Rahul Shukla, Avinash Rane, Neelesh Makarande, Shailendra Chauhan, Vijaya Naravula, Arjun Pasoriya, Saurabh Panghal, Lahu Deshmukh, Aniket Malpure

-Punjab Lions CC: Prasad Suranga, Harwinder Singh, Sunil Sharma, Tejwinder Singh, Faisal Sarwar, Satnam Singh, Sathis Kumar, Vikram Verma, Zeeshan Mehamood, Sukhjeeth Singh, Gurapartap Singh, Neeraj Kumar Tiwari, Kulwinder Singh
+Punjab Lions: Satish Kumar, Amardeep Singh, Dhanuka Agathocleous, Prasad Suranga, Zeeshan Mehmood, Harpreet Singh, Sukhjeeth Singh, Sukhjeet Singh, Danajaya Wijesooriya, Kunal Saini, Harwinder Singh, Zeeshan Mehmood, Tarandit Singh, Mangala Gunasekara, Waqas Akhtar, Kulwinder Singh, Sushil Kumar, Waqas Akhtar, Satish Kumar, Vikram Verma, Malika Dulaj, Sujantha Perera, Sunil Sharma, Gurapratap Singh, Neeraj Tiwari, Satnam Singh, Danajaya Wijesoorya, Faisal Sarwar, Amith Kumar

-Check Dream11 Prediction/ AMD Dream11 Team/ PNL Dream11 Team/ Amdocs CC Dream11 Team/ Punjab Lions CC Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more.
+Check Dream11 Prediction/ AMD Dream11 Team/ PNL Dream11 Team/ Amdocs Dream11 Team/ Punjab Lions Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more.